 - How and when they will receive financial support;

-- That the personal advisor and the Probation Officer will share information regarding their progress and compliance.
+- That the personal advisor and the Probation Practitioner will share information regarding their progress and compliance

-It is essential that there is clarity about who is responsible for each element of the young person's plan and the arrangements for communication and enforcement.
-The local authority should record this plan as a Pathway Plan and make copies available to the young person, the supervising Adult Justice Officer (NPS/CRC) or Youth Offending Service (YOS) Case Manager, the custodial establishment and any other agencies that will be involved with supporting the young person after release and the young person's family, if appropriate.
+It is essential that there is clarity about who is responsible for each element of the young person’s plan and the arrangements for communication and enforcement.
+The local authority should record this plan as a Pathway Plan and make copies available to the young person, the supervising Probation Practitioner and/or Youth Offending Service (YOS) Case Manager, the custodial establishment and any other agencies that will be involved with supporting the young person after release and the young person’s family, if appropriate.
 This plan should also specify any work that needs to be undertake to support the young person to live independently, including access to the First Home Grant if permanent independent accommodation is identified.

 3. Support in the Community

-*If it has been agreed that the young person is to remain under the supervision of YOS, during their license period, then all of the above would occur with the YOS Case Manager, in place of the NPS or CRC Officer.
+*If it has been agreed that the young person is to remain under the supervision of YOS, during their license period, then all of the above would occur with the YOS Case Manager, in place of the Probation Practitioner.